directus-labs/guest-authoring/copy-this-template-directory/index.md

 <slot />
 ```

-Type `npm run dev` in your terminal to start the Vite development server and open [http://localhost:5173](http://localhost:5173) in your browser.
+Type `npm run dev` in your terminal to start the Vite development server and open [http://localhost:5173](http://localhost:5173) in your browser to access the Svelte website.

 ## Integrate the Directus SDK with Svelte